mngibso/orientdriver/README.md

-Wrapper for [oriento](https://github.com/codemix/oriento) following ostrio:neo4jdriver closely to be used with Meteor apps
+Wrapper for [oriento](https://github.com/codemix/oriento) to be used with Meteor apps